PT-Akar-Inti-Teknologi/Flutter_Guidelines/content/project_setups.md

 > During early development stages, you can populate the env.prod file with temporary data or copy environment variables declared in .env.dev.

 > Remember, we gitignore the .env file and its generated files.
 Therefore, if you join a project in progress, you can obtain the required data and variables from your colleagues.

-> These guidelines ensure a streamlined setup process and maintain the security and integrity of your application's configuration.